gtalarico/revitpythonwrapper/docs/source/index.rst

 For example, the rpw :doc:`db/transaction` wrapper is also called ``Transaction``, however, the FilteredElementCollector wrapper, is called ``Collector``.

-To minimize namespace collision, the patterns below are highly recommended:
+To minimize namespace collisions, the patterns below are highly recommended:

 1. Avoid ``from Something import *`` .
 This is generally not a good idea anyway.
-2. Use rpw imports instead of `import clr` and `from Autodesk.Revit ...` See :doc:`revit` for more details.
-:any:`rpw.utils.dotnet` has .NET classes such as List and Enum ready to go.
+2. Use rpw imports instead of `import clr` and `from Autodesk.Revit ...` See :doc:`revit` for more details. :any:`rpw.utils.dotnet` has .NET classes such as List and Enum ready to go.
 3. Keep rpw namespaces isolated from Revit Namespaces.
 See example below:

 >>> from rpw import revit, db, ui, DB, UI
->>> # For rpw wrappers, especially those in rpw.db, keep them inside db, ui (or forms):
+>>> # For rpw wrappers, especially those in rpw.db, keep them inside db:
 >>> doors = db.Collector(of_category='Doors')
 >>> with db.Transaction('Delete'):
 ...     [revit.doc.Delete(id) for id in doors.element_ids]
->>> # For Revit Namespaces, keep them under DB and UI:
+>>> # Keep Revit namespaces them under DB:
 >>> invalid_id = DB.ElementId(-1)